 - Ko Tapu (James Bond Island) - Phang Nga province, South.
 Approximately 20 m high, rocky monolith rising from the Phang Nga Bay.
 Popular tourist attraction, especially because this island was featured in James Bond movie in 1974.
 Area contains many more similar islands.

 - Saphan Hin - Tak province, West.
-Natural bridge, 25 m wide and high, 30 m long, with stream flowing through it.
+Natural bridge, 25 m wide and high, 30 m long, with stream flowing under it.

 - White Hole - Krabi province, South.
 Beautiful, 52 m wide natural arch formed in white limestone cliff rising above the surrounding fields.